dimchat/demo-objc/README.md

 // set current user for the DIM client
 [[DIMClient sharedInstance] setCurrentUser:moky];
 ```
-1. The entity delegate (DIMBarrack) will load the user's meta & history & profile from local files to create a user,
+1. The entity delegate must load the user's meta & history & profile from local files for creating a user,
-2. After that it will try to query the newest history & profile from the network.
+2. After that it should try to query the newest history & profile from the network.

 ```
 // get contacts from barrack